derrekchow/derrekchow.com/quotes.md

 <hr/>

-The problem of the new world architecture is:<br/>
+"The problem of the new world architecture is:<br/>
 *The finiteness of mechanics<br/>
-plus the infiniteness of life.*
+plus the infiniteness of life.*"

 > Erich Mendelsohn, *Synthesis*, 1928